-The very bottom layer of the skin is the hypodermis.
-It contains the fat cells, or adipose tissue, that insulate the body and help it conserve heat.
-The layer between the epidermis and the hypodermis is the dermis.
-It contains the cells that give skin strength, support, and flexibility.As a person ages, the cells in the dermis lose their strength and flexibility, causing the skin to lose its youthful appearance.
+The bottom layer is the hypodermis.
+It contains fat cells, or adipose tissue, that insulate the body and help conserve heat.Between the epidermis and hypodermis is the dermis.
+It contains cells that give skin strength, support, and flexibility.As we age, cells in the dermis lose their strength and flexibility, causing the skin to lose its youthful appearance.

-Located in the dermis are sensory receptors.
-They allow the body to receive stimulation from the outside environment and experience pressure, pain, and temperature.
-Small blood vessels provide the skin with nutrients, and remove its waste products.
+The dermis has sensory receptors that allow the body to receive stimulation from the outside and feel pressure, pain, and temperature.A network of blood vessels provide the skin with nutrients, and remove waste products.

-Sebaceous glands produce the oil in the skin, which keeps it from drying out.
-The oil from the sebaceous glands also helps to soften hair and kill bacteria that get in the skin’s pores.
-These oil glands are all over the body, except on the palms of the hands and the soles of the feet.
+Sebaceous glands produce oil that keeps the skin from drying out.
+Oil from the sebaceous glands also helps to soften hair and to kill bacteria in the pores of the skin.

 Review Date 7/21/2022

 Updated by: Frank D. Brodkey, MD, FCCM, Associate Professor, Section of Pulmonary and Critical Care Medicine, University of Wisconsin School of Medicine and Public Health, Madison, WI.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.